Refuse, Recycling & Streets

 The Service Crew will pick up tree limbs that have come down only when there is a significant storm.
 These limbs need to be brought to the curb and will be picked up as soon as possible.
 We do not pick up limbs or other yard waste from routine trimming and clean up.
 This yard waste should be taken to the composting facility described above.

-The Village will pick up Christmas trees in the two weeks following the holiday.
-Trees should be placed at the curb, free of any decorations, plastic bags, etc. The trees will be chipped.
+The Village will pick up Christmas trees following the holiday.
+Trees should be placed at the curb as soon as possible, with decorations, plastic bags, removed.
+The trees will be chipped.

 The Village works hard to make sure our roads are the best maintained in the region.
 You can help by keeping vehicles off the road when salting and plowing is likely to occur.
 Also, contractors need to be reminded not to leave snow from driveways on the road.
 The snow can freeze on the roadway causing safety issues.